Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 - `tt` matches a token tree, which is any single token or valid collection of tokens.
 Remember when we wrote `this must be present` in our silly example, that's technically a token tree, but so was `"yuki"` which it not only a literal, but also a token tree consisting of a single token.
-Every other fragment-specifier overlaps with `tt` since they're just subcategorisations of token trees.
+Every other fragment-specifier overlaps with `tt` since they're just sub-categorisations of token trees.
 - `literal` is the specifier we already used to match against a literal value.
 This matches integers, floats, booleans, characters and a whole set of string types (string literals, raw string literals, byte string literals, C string literals).